Board of Governors and Committees

 Closely involved with arts charities, particularly those working with children and young people, they are focussed on creative writing and reading.
 In 2013 Sue was awarded an MBE for services to literature.

-Sue is also Chair of the Charities Advisory Committee and a member of the Education Advisory Committee and the Strategy, Finance and Resources Committee.
+Sue is also Chair of Charities Committee and a member of the Education Committee.

 Ian Davidson